Tax Extensions

 Automatic Tax Extensions for Overseas Military Members

-Stationed outside of the U.S. or Puerto Rico: Military members serving abroad are granted an automatic two-month extension to file their taxes and must do so by June 15th.
-Any owed taxes must still be paid by April 15th.
+Stationed Outside the U.S. or Puerto Rico: Military personnel serving abroad receive an automatic two-month extension to file their taxes, with a revised deadline set for June 15th.
+Despite this extension, any owed taxes must still be settled by the original April 15th deadline.

 Tax Extensions for Disaster Areas